 The Bánh Mì Queen in Hoi An: Our Favorite Bánh Mì Sandwich

 We arrived in Hoi An, tired and hungry.
 When we asked our local host the closest place to get a good Bánh Mì, she sent us to Madam Khanh, the Bánh Mì Queen which was down the street.

 At this point, we had no idea we were about to eat the best bánh mì ever.
 We had been told Hoi An had some of the best bánh mì sandwiches in Vietnam, and we were eager to find out for ourselves.

 When we got to the stand, there was only one item on the menu – Bánh Mì.
 You can choose from different types of filling, and we chose to go with “everything.”
 We were ushered into the very simple back room back, sat down at a table for four and waited patiently.

 After a few minutes, the most beautiful sandwich arrived.
 Even before our server would let us eat, she held onto the plate saying “photo”, “photo.”

 You could tell that she had been trained to make sure only the best and most flattering pictures of the Vietnamese sandwich are taken.
 She hang around the table for a few minutes watching us take photos, and only left after we showed us the pictures we had taken.

 Topped with an egg and the bread slightly toasted, this sandwich is divine.
 In each bite, there is a wealth of textures and flavors.
 The spicy, salty, savory, sweet, and aromatic flavors are so delicious and they keep you savoring for more.
-Definitively, our best bánh mì Vietnamese sandwich.
+Definitively, our best bánh mì sandwich in Vietnam.